The best hotels in N'Djamena

 Power banks are essential.
 Buy one before you arrive.
 Charge everything whenever power is on.
 SIM cards from Airtel or Tigo cost 2,000 CFA with data packages starting at 1,000 CFA for 500MB.

-N'Djamena's best neighborhoods
+N'Djamena's best hotel regions

 N'Djamena sits where the Chari and Logone rivers meet.
 The city spreads south from the river, with the commercial center near Avenue Charles de Gaulle and residential areas pushing eastward.